Credit union audit efficiency

 How to Reduce Administrative Tasks

 It’s impossible to reduce the number of tasks that must be done.
-Neglecting the administrative minutia to focus on substantive activities will only further back up auditing operations and negatively impact the organization in the long run.
+Neglecting the administrative minutia to focus on substantive activities will only slow things down in the long run.
 Instead, credit union auditors can strategize for, streamline, or fully automate many of the time-consuming administrative tasks by implementing different kinds of tools.

 Need help picking a tool?
 Consult the Audit Efficiency Matrix below, a tool developed by Redboard to help credit union auditors increase auditing efficiency with minimal disruption.